 The EAIE accepts membership applications from individuals who are willing to operate within the EAIE Code of Conduct.
-Where it can be shown that a member operates in a manner which breaches the EAIE’s Code of Conduct, misuses membership, makes false statements about membership of the EAIE or illegitimately claims a relationship with the EAIE, such individuals will have their membership summarily terminated and their annual membership fee returned.
+Where it can be shown that a member operates in a manner which breaches the EAIE’s Code of Conduct, misuses membership, makes false statements about membership of the EAIE or illegitimately claims a relationship with the EAIE, such individuals will have their membership summarily terminated.

 Decisions relating to the revoking of EAIE membership will be made by the Association’s Board and confirmed by the President and Executive Director.
 Such decisions will be communicated in writing by the Executive Director to the individuals concerned.

 Members are expected to behave according to generally accepted professional standards and to refrain from fraudulent and otherwise unethical practices.

 Conflict of interest policy

 - Conflict of interest is any situation in which an individual, who is in a position of trust within the Association, has a competing professional or personal interest.
 Such competing interests can make it difficult to fulfill his or her duties impartially.
 A conflict of interest can create an appearance of impropriety that can undermine confidence in the individual, the activities of the Association, and the profession.
 A conflict of interest could impair an individual's ability to perform his or her duties and responsibilities objectively.
 The existence of a conflict of interest may not, however, in and of itself, be evidence of wrongdoing, unethical or improper acts.